-New Video Footage Emerges Of The Thai Soccer Team Who Have Been Trapped In A Cave
+New Video Footage Emerges Of The Thai Soccer Team Trapped In A Cave

 Efforts then turned to how the Thai soccer team would be rescued from the cave now that the monsoon season was in full force.
 As yet, it is still unclear just how the boys will be rescued and it may just be a matter of the group having to wait it out for up to four months, according to this Inquisitr article, while the monsoon season passes.

-With safety confirmed for the Thai soccer team has been located, a medical team has gone in to assess the group.
+With safety confirmed for the Thai soccer team that has been located, a medical team has gone in to assess the group.
 Much needed food supplies have also been sent in while the situation is assessed.
 Along with the supplies and support to assist the group, a system is being installed that will see the group being able to talk to their loved ones shortly.

 And now, new video footage has also emerged of the Thai soccer team according to Time.